-- a.
-Income Tax Status of the Plan The IRS made a favorable determination on the Plan through a letter dated July 8, 2013 stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") subject to the adoption of an amendment which was adopted on July 18, 2013 and was effective on various dates, the earliest being January 1, 2002.
-As a result, the Plan remains exempt from taxation.
-The Plan is required to operate in conformity with the Code to maintain its qualified status.
-The Plan Administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and no provision for income taxes has been included in the Plan's financial statements. - b.
+a.
+Income Tax Status of the Plan- The IRS made a favorable determination on the Plan through a letter dated July 8, 2013 stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") subject to the adoption of an amendment which was adopted on July 18, 2013 and was effective on various dates, the earliest being January 1, 2002.
+As a result, the Plan remains exempt from operated in compliance with the applicable requirements of the Code and no provision for income taxes has been included in the Plan's financial statements.

+- b.
 Impact on Plan Participants-Matching contributions and salary reduction contributions, as well as earnings on Plan assets, are generally not subject to federal income tax until distributed from a qualified plan that meets the requirements of Sections 401(a), 401(k) and 401(m) of the Code. - c.
 Evaluation of Tax Positions-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2011.